Data protection

 7. Friendly Captcha

-On our website we use the service Friendly Captcha of the provider Friendly Captcha GmbH, Am Anger 3–5, 82237 Woerthsee, Germany.
+On our website, we use the Friendly Captcha service of the provider Friendly Captcha GmbH, Am Anger 3–5, 82237 Woerthsee, Germany.

-Purposes and legal bases of data processing
+Purposes and legal basis of data processing

 Legitimate interests in data processing